Contents

 In addition to meeting these adverse possession requirements, Connecticut squatters must pay property taxes, make visible improvements, and otherwise act like owners to eventually claim legal ownership.

-The 15-year time period is strictly enforced in Connecticut adverse possession cases.
+The 15 years is strictly enforced in Connecticut adverse possession cases.
 If the squatters' occupation is disrupted or halted at any point before the 15 years are up, then the clock restarts.
 Even a temporary absence could undermine a future claim, unless the squatters take reasonable precautions to secure the property during their absence.

 Actual Possession

 The squatter must physically occupy and live on the property.
-Occasional visits or stopping by the property does not qualify as actual possession.
+Occasional visits or stopping by the property do not qualify as actual possession.

 Open & Notorious Possession